emmwel/ADAeda/Project/README.md

 These values will be used to deepen the research and give a new dimension of the results.

 # Food categories
-Initially 4 categories will be used; “Dairy”, “Snacks”, “Bread and Dry goods” and “Meat, Poultry, Fish, Seafood, etc.”
+Initially 5 categories will be used; “Dairy”, “Snacks”, “Bread and Dry goods”, “Fats”  and “Meat, Poultry, Fish, Seafood, etc.”
 The categories might be extended and modified as the project continues.

 # Project limitations